 - Nest offers the option of professional installation for an additional charge

-- Ring's doorbell viewer is one of the best on the market and can be monitored by ADT
+- Ring's doorbell viewer is one of the most well known on the market

 - Nest can be paired with Google smart home platform for full function home automation

 Similarities Ring vs Nest